 The ratio of 511 keV photons counted in software OR mode to the electrons incident on T1 are given in Table 3.5.
-In these runs listed in the table, NaI detectors were operated in triple coincidence between NaI detectors and gun pulse.
-In the software of OR mode, there is no software coincidence are required between two NaI detectors.
-In OR mode, left and right NaI detectors observe different 511 keV photon rates (see section 4.4 of Chapter 4 for the detailed analysis on the count asymmetry in NaI detectors).
-In the experiment, the upstream side of the T2 was facing right NaI
+In these runs listed in the table, a triple coincidence between NaI detectors and the gun pulse was required.
+In the software OR mode, there is no software coincidence required between two NaI detectors.
+In OR mode, left and right NaI detectors observe different 511 keV photon rates (see section 4.4 of Chapter 4 for the detailed analysis on the count asymmetry in NaI